codewars/codewars-runner-cli/documentation/environments/java.md

 Gradle is used as the build tool.
 Each time you run code, a fresh Docker container will be used.
 Under typical conditions the Gradle daemon should have already loaded, causing build times to typically fall within the 3 to 4 second range for trivial sized apps.
-However if the daemon has not finished loading then the build process may take over 10 seconds to complete.
+However if the daemon has not finished loading then the build process will need to wait until the daemon is ready.
+This should not affect output walltime but may cause delays in code execution.

 # Timeout